 Students journey alongside each other throughout the Master of Arts in Relationship & Pastoral Therapy program in a cohort model of study, intentionally designed for community as well as optimized course completion.
 The School of Theology and Ministry seeks to accommodate students that are not able to begin in summer, though the course outline will vary with a fall start.
 Please speak with an academic advisor for more details.

 Click below for profile information on some of the degree's core faculty.
-In addition to Dr. Eppler, clinical faculty include Dr. Doug Anderson, LMFT and AAMFT Approved Supervisor; Dr. Jeanette Rodriguez, LMFT and AAMFT Supervisor Candidate; March Gunderson, LMFT and AAMFT Approved Supervisor; and Drs.
+In addition to Drs.
+Eppler and Cobb, clinical faculty include Dr. Jeanette Rodriguez, LMFT and AAMFT Supervisor Candidate; Dr. Ethan Schwab, LMFT and AAMFT Supervisor Candidate; March Gunderson, LMHC and State Approved Supervisor; and Drs.
 Gretchen Gundrum, Eldon Olsen, Ruby Takushi, Fran Ferder, John Heagle, William James.
 Each of our faculty bring their work with couples and families into the classroom experience.
 For the complete list of core and adjunct faculty, see here.

 Students in the Relationship & Pastoral Therapy benefit from all of the school's staff, particularly Academic Specialist, Kristin Hovaguimian, and Student Community and Admissions Coordinator, Colette Casavant.
 Click below for the full list of school support staff.